Doubleaai/Project-1--Healthcare/README.md

 Data Cleaning and Preparation:
 Initially, the dataset required cleaning to ensure accurate analysis.
 This involved handling missing values, encoding categorical variables, and ensuring consistency.
 Performing these steps via Python in the terminal was sometimes complex and time-consuming.

-Plotting and Visualization Issues:
+Plotting and Visualisation Issues:
-I faced difficulties displaying interactive Plotly visualizations correctly, especially in different environments such as Jupyter notebooks and GitHub.
+I faced difficulties displaying interactive Plotly visualisations correctly, especially in different environments such as Jupyter notebooks and GitHub.
 Rendering errors and the need to export static images for GitHub previews required additional setup and troubleshooting.

 Package Installation and Environment Setup:
 Setting up the Python virtual environment with all required dependencies (such as nbformat, ipython, ipykernel, and kaleido) posed challenges due to version conflicts and installation errors.